 The major part of the dioxin emission owes to wood combustion in the residential sector, mainly in wood stoves and ovens without flue gas cleaning.

-Residential plants (mainly wood combustion) accounts for 73 % of the national dioxin emission in 2018.
-The contribution to the total dioxin emission from the waste sector (17 % in 2018) mainly owes to accidental fires, especially building fires.
+Residential plants (mainly wood combustion) accounts for 61 % of the national dioxin emission in 2019.
+The contribution to the total dioxin emission from the waste sector (27 % in 2019) mainly owes to accidental fires, especially building fires.
 The emissions of dioxins from energy industries are dominated by emissions from combustion of biomass as wood, wood waste and to a lesser extend agricultural waste.
+In total, the emission has decreased by 55 % since 1990, mainly due to a decrease from energy industries caused by improved abatement at coal fired power plants and waste incineration plants.
+However, most of the reduction took place from 1990 to 1999.
+Emissions from non-industrial combustion (mainly wood combustion in residential plants) have increased as newer technologies has higher emission fators compared to older technologies.

 Figure 2.15 Emissions of dioxins and furans.
-Distribution according to the main sectors (2018) and time series for 1990 to 2018.
+Distribution according to the main sectors (2019) and time series for 1990 to 2019.